 Local Learning virtual guest artist residency of National Heritage Fellow John Celphas features the Piedmont songster singing his version of "John Henry” along with lyrics and activities http://locallearningnetwork.org/guest-artist/john-cephas

-Community Works www.communityworksjournal.org promotes exemplary Service Learning programs, resources,
+Community Works www.communityworksjournal.org promotes exemplary Service Learning programs, resources, and models.

 Louisiana Voices www.louisianavoices.org see especially Unit VIII Occupational Folklife and Unit IV, Lesson 3 Sense of Place